“Integrating Somatic Psychotherapy with EMDR Therapy”

 13) Moments of dissociation, across the spectrum from the most subtle to the most severe, are more easily identified.

-14) Skills can be built to identify and intervene in the dissociative process itself, which can enhance the ability to embody resilience and stay more present.
+14) Skills can be built to identify and intervene in dissociative processes as they present in sessions which can enhance the ability to embody resilience and stay more present.

 15) Developmental challenges arising from poor early attachment manifest in the body and nervous system, and can be recognized and addressed with a somatic focus.

-16) The repairs in attachment work are often non-verbal, so working the dynamics through the body is advantageous.
+16) The disconnections in attachment dynamics are often non-verbal, and non-presenting problems, so working the dynamics through the body is advantageous.

 17) Adding enriched somatic awareness to ego state work helps to track resiliency, ground the processing, and deepen the resolutions and connections